maniacs-oss/snackis/snabel.md

 "hgrm.sl"

-"Reads text from STDIN and writes N most frequent words longer than M with counts" "ordered by frequency to STDOUT.                                                 "
+"Reads text from STDIN and writes N most frequent words longer than M" "ordered by frequency to STDOUT.                                     "

 "Usage:                  "
 "cat in.txt | hgrm.sl N M"